YcleptJohn/placement-report/report.md

 the project to completion.
 This lifted my spirits and helped me get back on track instead of being in a rut of frustration.

+#### Thoughts and feelings

+This project came very early in my placement at HX and provided me with a good set of learning opportunities, especially surrounding the microservice architecture at HX.
+I believe that it really helped me build confidence early on and establish myself within the pod and the wider web team.

+I was quite lucky to start with microservices as they are self-contained and don't come with years of legacy bundled into them, making the initial understanding much easier.
+This sped up my early progress and enabled me to showcase my abilities to the pod, building their confidence in me owning this project.
+I don't think an entire experienced pod would put this in my hands at this stage had I not been able to prove my confidence.

+At the same time, this project wasn't without it's difficulties.
+Throughout all of the problems described I noticed that I picked myself apart too much.
+I can remember frequent drives home during the duplicate issues where I would kick myself for not solving it that day.
+This frustration wasn't beneficial to anybody and would only put my mental state in a rut.
+In future I should be more aware that this negativity doesn't actually help, instead focusing on things in a different more positive light.
+Especially considering this was a problem that experienced engineers couldn't figure out and agreed with my proposals on.

 Structure

 -   Intro